 The Greatest Generation is disappearing.
 Younger donors give differently or not at all.
 Annual operating costs of churches are increasing exponentially due to health care expenses and physical campuses suffering from deferred maintenance.

-A legacy giving initiative can build a pipeline of major gifts that will grow a church’s endowment and provide long term stability.
+A simple legacy planned giving initiative can build a pipeline of major gifts that will grow a church’s endowment and provide long term stability.
 Here’s the ten top reasons why:

 - Legacy giving manages risk.